 Best Activities In Sedona:

 Sedona has some of the most magnificent scenery in the whole of the US.
-Some highlights include Bell Rock, Devil’s Bridge and Cathedral Rock.
-These incredible giant red rocks & natural bridges look out of this world.
+Some of my personal favorite sights were Bell Rock, Devil’s Bridge and Cathedral Rock.

 There’s no better way to see Arizona’s incredible desert beauty than from the above.
 Get a birds eye view by joining a helicopter tour and see some of Sedona’s most famous red rock formations, including the ancient Anasazi cliff dwellings.